Friends of Energy House 2.0 Impact Fund

 Friends of Energy House 2.0

-The University of Salford is now in its second year of holding a Friends of Energy House 2.0 community.
+The University of Salford is now in its third year of holding a Friends of Energy House 2.0 community.
 The mission behind this network is for industry partners to join forces in raising the profile, amplifying the activity, and enhancing the impact of the world-leading Energy House 2.0 research facility.

-EU European regional development fund logo
+European Union (European regional development fund) logo

 The £16 million Energy House 2.0 is part-funded by the European Regional Development Fund (ERDF), and will provide exceptional opportunities to collaborate with industry, carry out unique research, and provide innovative solutions to help the international move to net zero, especially within the built environment sector.

-The Energy House 2.0 facility is at the heart of the University of Salford campus; therefore, it is critical for us that the impact of the fund primarily supports beneficiaries within the local community – Salford, Greater Manchester, and the Northwest.
+The Energy House 2.0 facility is at the heart of the University of Salford campus; therefore, it is critical for us that the impact of the fund primarily supports beneficiaries within the local community – Salford, Greater Manchester, and the North West.

 We know that young people and teachers want to access more quality information and resources around climate change.
 Research conducted by YouGov and Oxfam found that 75% of teachers feel they haven’t received adequate training to educate students about climate change and 69% think there should be more teaching about climate change in UK schools.
 A survey by Green Schools Project / NUS found that 68% of pupils want to learn more about the environment and climate change.